Man Utd must change something - Pogba

 The visitors also twice let in goals from set-pieces, while Leicester's third, 54 seconds after Marcus Rashford had equalised, came when Aaron Wan-Bissaka's poor positioning was finally exploited by the hosts, with Jamie Vardy the beneficiary.

-"The whole performance was not good enough with and without the ball.
-Over the international break we have had a good look to see what has gone wrong lately.
+"The whole performance was not good enough with the ball and without the ball.
+Over the international break we have had a good time to see what has gone wrong lately," Solskjaer added.

-"We have had too many games where we have lost points, so we need to look at the whole set-up and balance of the team and maybe something has to give.
+"We have had too many games where we have lost points, so we need to look at the whole set-up of the team, the whole balance of the team, and maybe something has to give.

-"Every point in the Premier League you have to fight for.
-You have to tackle, block and win headers, and in key moments today we didn't do that enough.
+"Every point in the Premier League you have got to fight for.
+You have got to win second balls, you have got to tackle, you have got to block, you have got to win headers, and in key moments today we just didn't block or defend well enough or even attack well enough.

 "Every game is a test of character here.
-Especially now it is an examination of character, staff, players and everyone around here, we have to stick together for Wednesday night."
+Especially now, it is an examination of character, staff, players and everyone around here, that we stick together and fight on Wednesday night."

 United face Atalanta in the Champions League on Wednesday, before hosting in-form Liverpool at Old Trafford on Sunday.